-some information explaining would be sent out to alumni and friends of the college, but that further study would be done to determine what groups should receive the information.
+some information explaining how to arrange this type of gift would be sent out to alumni and friends of the college, but that further study would be done to determine what groups should receive the information.
 The results of this study will be reported back to the committee for consideration in the spring.

-Dr. Richard Pilger, an SMC faculty member, committee chairman William E. Cahill, of Cahill & Gallagher of Chicago, and St Mary's SBP Ann-Marie Tracey. that a student was invited to attend a meeting of the associate his office's function is making board of trustees.
+Among those participating in the committee activities were Dr. Richard Pilger, an SMC faculty member, committee chairman William E. Cahill, of Cahill & Gallagher of Chicago, and St. that a student was invited to board of trustees.

-ommendations to the actual ed this kind of representation. hoard of trustees about college ports and other information.
+Mr. Recker explained that the ommendations to the actual ed this kind of representation. board of trustees about college ports and other information.